 I’m really excited about making the Trainingindustry.com Learning Portal Watchlist!
 Creating high-value, custom solutions for our clients is what we’re all about, so our success is definitely a reflection on our corporate training clients because our LMS is driven by them.
 It really couldn’t work any other way since a custom-tailored LMS is our primary offering.
-And it’s our architecture that allows us to operate in a client-driven, custom-tailored model.
+And it’s our learning technology architecture that allows us to operate in a client-driven, custom-tailored model.

 Have you ever been on that proverbial fence planted between two undesirable choices: 1) making compromises to adapt your business processes to an LMS that was designed for the masses, or, 2) getting some customizations done that are expensive and will probably also leave you with a difficult upgrade path for new product enhancements?
 Our clients have, and that’s how we ended up entering the LMS market in the first place – at their request.

 When we decided to take on the challenge, we knew we had to develop a model that allowed us to custom-tailor an LMS to each individual client’s needs, but do it in a way that maintained the product integrity, and that didn’t cost an arm and a leg to deliver.
 Isn’t the ideal something like this?:

 - an LMS that does what we want it to do; that fits our own needs,

 - something that isn’t such a one-off from the product that we can’t benefit from new product enhancements.

 With this vision in mind, we decided to come up with a third alternative, so we architected our LMS in layers that allow our clients to have all of the benefits of custom software (custom look and feel, unique business processes), while still staying aligned with the core product (easy upgrades of new enhancements).
 We call this Sustainable Customization™.
 There’s no reason to choose between two bad learning technology alternatives when you can have it all.